strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi deploy
 ```

 This command must be used after the `login` one.
 It deploys a local Strapi project on Strapi Cloud, without having to host it on a remote git repository beforehand.

+:::note
+If you have any free trial available, the deploy command will create automatically a new project on Strapi Cloud, unless you previously link your local project to an existing project by using the `strapi link` command.

 When you use this command, you’ll be asked to select a target environment.
 To skip this prompt, you can either:
 - Use the `--env` flag (e.g., `strapi deploy --env <environment-name>`)